Cambridge Analytica Told To Release Data Requested By Professor Or Face Criminal Prosecution

 For Professor David Carroll, it was no surprise to hear about Cambridge Analytica’s data scandal.
-Almost a year prior to the scandal becoming public, he had made a data request under UK law to access all of the personal data that Cambridge Analytica had on him.
+Almost a year prior to the scandal becoming public, he had made a data request under U.K. law to access all of the personal data that Cambridge Analytica had on him.
 The professor is from the U.S., and had suspicions on the company’s ability to create psychographic profiles of American voters, according to TechCrunch.
-At the time, Carroll was unsatisfied with the data that the company had provided, and so made a formal request through UK law.
+At the time, Carroll was unsatisfied with the data that the company had provided, and so made a formal request through U.K. law.

-Now, the Information Commissioner’s Office, which is a UK data watchdog, has stepped in.
-They have threatened Cambridge Analytica’s parent company, SCL Elections Ltd. with criminal prosecution unless they provide all of the available data on the professor.
+Now, the Information Commissioner’s Office, which is a U.K. data watchdog, has stepped in.
+They have threatened Cambridge Analytica’s parent company, SCL Elections Ltd., with criminal prosecution unless they provide all of the available data on the professor.
 They stated that “Failure to [comply] is a criminal offence, punishable in the courts by an unlimited fine.”

 ICO’s actions could be later translated into a class action suit of all of the Americans whose data was misused by Cambridge Analytica.